ackertyson/dock-ops/README.md

 ## Native pass-thru

 Want to use a `docker`/`docker compose`/`docker-machine` command that isn't implemented here?
-You can tell `dock-ops` to pass the command along to be handled natively:
+You can tell DockOps to pass the command along to be handled natively:

 - `-nc` / `--compose`, or